The first week of February is Burn Awareness Week, but it’s something we should keep in mind every day!

 - Keep all appliance cords – especially for items such as irons – coiled and away from counter edges.

-Final piece of advice:
+A final piece of advice:

 If you do get burned, treat the burned area with cool running water for several minutes.
 Do not use ice to cool a burn, as it can cause frostbite very quickly because the skin is already damaged.